-This article explains what the differences are between the various threads for embroidery with the machine, how threads contribute to a good embroidery result or what you need to consider when embroidering with special threads, e.g. metallic threads.
+This article explains what the differences are between the various threads for embroidery with the machine, how threads contribute to a good embroidery result or or what you need to consider when embroidering with special threads, e.g. metallic threads.

-Machine embroidery threads differ from normal machine threads in that they are less twisted and can therefore spread out more evenly.
+Machine embroidery threads differ from normal machine embroidery threads in that they are less twisted and can therefore spread out more evenly.
 This results in a much nicer embroidery appearance, especially with finer fabrics and detailed embroidery files.

 Embroidery threads make the embroidery look much softer than if you were to embroider with sewing threads.
 In addition, the surface texture is usually smoother than with sewing threads.

 The choice is huge, there are shiny or matte embroidery threads made of cotton, viscose, polyester and even wool, besides metallic threads, each in different designs and strengths.